ogonkov/nunjucks-loader/README.md

 ### searchPaths

-Loader is searching for full template path in next order:

-* relative to given string(s) from `searchPath` option (or project root, if no paths given),
+Loader is searching for full template relative to given string(s) from `searchPath` option (or project root, if no paths given).
-* relative to current file.

 Path to file couldn't be outside of folders above.